IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/service-bus/namespace/topic/authorization-rule/README.md

 ### Parameter: `namespaceName`

 The name of the parent Service Bus Namespace.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string

 ### Parameter: `topicName`

 The name of the parent Service Bus Namespace Topic.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string